Onelinerhub/onelinerhub/docker/how-to-extract-file-from-docker-image.md

 # How to extract file from docker image

-### In order to extract file from docker image, we will create temporary container, copy the file and then delete container
+### In order to extract file from docker image, we will create temporary container, copy the file and then delete container.

 ```docker
 docker run --name=tmp ubuntu